rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-linuxmac.md

 ---
 permalink: logging-in-with-an-ssh-private-key-on-linuxmac/
 audit_date: '2019-09-19'
-title: Log in with an SSH private key on Linux and Mac
+title: Log in with an SSH private key on Linux and macOS
 type: article
 created_date: '2013-09-25'
 created_by: Brint Ohearn